Smart Device Functions:

 Certain things just can't be done in pure .NET, and developers have to drill down to the Windows API.
 This is achieved through .NET’s Platform Invoke (PInvoke) functionality, which requires declarations to be supplied by the developer.
 Manually defining and using PInvoke signatures is an error-prone process that can introduce subtle bugs.
 PInvoke.net supplies you with tried and tested signatures and type definitions, so that you don't have to spend time writing them from scratch.

 Access PInvoke.net directly from Visual Studio

-We provide an Add-in to Visual Studio 2010 and 2012, to make the insertion of PInvoke signatures an easy, fast operation.
+We provide an Add-in to Visual Studio 2010 - 2013, to make the insertion of PInvoke signatures an easy, fast operation.
 Download the PInvoke.net Add-in for FREE now.